reactor/projectreactor.io/README.md

 		$ ./gradlew bootRun

-If you plan on changing the SASS CSS or CoffeeScript, you'll need to compile those artifacts into the project using `grunt`:
+If you plan on changing the SASS CSS or JavaScript, you'll need to compile those artifacts into the project using `gulp`:

 		$ grunt watch